Wyko/essential_deathworlders/content/books/good-training/4-crawl.md

 The big dog decided he liked his new fuzzy-people-friend THE MOST and pushed up more solidly against Regaari and snuffled his fur happily.
 Regaari in turn snuggled deeper into the couch and against Warhorse as they watched the movie.
 The Protector’s enormous arm came around to give Bozo some scritches as well, enveloping dog and Gaoian in a carefully mediated but firm squeeze.
 Of course, both Deathworlders could do serious harm to Regaari with little effort, but they seemed to know their size and strength very well.
 Regaari didn’t mind.
 He trusted his friends implicitly, even this new sudden-friend he was reasonably certain wasn’t sapient.
 They *smelled* friendly, and Bozo also smelled oddly familiar, like a distant cousin from his deep past.
 All three sighed happily from the firm and friendly physical contact.
 The movie played.

 Shortly thereafter, and to Regaari’s silent indignation, ‘Horse started absent-mindedly scritching *him* as well, right in the fluffiest part of his chest fur.
-He debated objecting but…well, who didn’t like a good scratch?
-It seemed an unconsciously affectionate and perfectly innocent gesture rather than a rude or condescending one, after all…so he relaxed and enjoyed it, and returned the affection with a deeper snuggle.
+He debated objecting but... well, who didn’t like a good scratch?
+It seemed an unconsciously affectionate and perfectly innocent gesture rather than a rude or condescending one, after all... so he relaxed and enjoyed it, and returned the affection with a deeper snuggle.
 And he wasn’t alone.
 The men of SOR were quite obviously an intensely physical group, much like Gaoian Brothers; ‘Horse had his legs up and around Rebar’s waist, squeezing tightly and playfully.
 Rebar in turn rested his arms on those legs and around his Gaoian friend, his own legs wrapped around Righteous who was sitting in front.
 Baseball sat on ‘Horse’s hips along with Faarek, both leaning against Rebar to their left and Snapfire behind them.
 Righteous sat on the floor with Starfall and two of the younger Brothers, vigorously snuggling all three and swallowing them up in his mighty arms and legs.
-The remaining Gaoians were scattered amongst the puppy pile, also wrapped up in hugs and such…all beings present were so physically close and happy, why ruin the mood?
+The remaining Gaoians were scattered amongst the puppy pile, also wrapped up in hugs and such... all beings present were so physically close and happy, why ruin the mood?

 They watched, and they shared, the couch a huge pile of deadly, quiet brotherhood.